decentralized-identity/sidetree/docs/implementation.md

       "transactionNumber": "A monotonically increasing number (need NOT be by 1) that identifies a Sidtree transaction.", "transactionTime": "The logical blockchain time this transaction is anchored.
-Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorFileHash": "Hash of the anchor file of this transaction."
+Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction."
     },
     ...
   ]